yoep/AreaControl/README.md

 - Calls backup vehicles for closing the road (securing the area & redirecting the traffic)
 - Auto places barriers for closing the road (optional)
-- Auto call coroner service for death bodies (animated)
+- Auto call coroner service for death bodies
-- Auto call tow trucks for wrecks (animated)
+- Auto call tow trucks for wrecks
 - Reopen the closed road

 ### Redirect Traffic